lud/phoenix-js-router/README.md

 ## Usage in javascript

-The file written by the plugin exports a single factory function that creates a web service with an adapter.
+The javascript file created by the plugin exports a single factory function that creates a web service with an adapter.
+The export is defined with the UMD format and should work as a Common Js or module import as well as if directly included with a `<script></script>` tag.

-The client was made to work with axios as adapter but can work with any code.
-The client itself does nothing http related.
+The client was made to work with the axios function itself as the default adapter but can work with any code.
+The client itself does nothing http related and just passes everything to the adapter function.

 Routes are defined in the client and accept:
 - Url parameters (required if the route has url parameters)
-- Data if the method supports data (everything besides GET or DELETE)
+- Data if the http method supports data (everything besides GET or DELETE)
 - Options

 ```